The Boundary of Amoebas: Characterization of the Extended Boundary

-Assume the other way around that there exists an $\eps$-neighborhood of $\mathbf{w}$ where $B$ is invariant and $\mathbf{w}$ is a contour point, which is not an isolated singularity.
-First, assume $\mathbf{w}$ is a regular point of the contour.
-It follows from Lemma \ref{Prop:SameTangentSpace} and the corresponding proof that the connected component of the real locus of $\cV(f^{\re}) \cap \cV(f^{\im}) \cap \F_{\mathbf{w}}$, which is given by the critical point, vanishes if we move from $\mathbf{w}$ in the corresponding normal direction.
-This is a contradiction to the assumption that $B$ is invariant.
+Assume conversely that there exists an $\eps$-neighborhood of $\mathbf{w}$ where $B$ is constant and $\mathbf{w}$ is a contour point, which is not an isolated singularity.
+First, assume $\mathbf{w}$ is a regular point of the contour of $\cA(f)$.
+It follows from Proposition \ref{Prop:SameTangentSpace} and its proof that a connected component of the real locus of $\cV(f^{\re}) \cap \cV(f^{\im}) \cap \F_{\mathbf{w}}$, which is given by some critical point of $f$ with respect to the $\Log|\cdot|$ map, vanishes if we move from $\mathbf{w}$ in the corresponding normal direction.
+This is a contradiction to the assumption that $B$ is constant.

 If $\mathbf{w}$ is a singular point of the contour but not isolated, then every $\eps$-neighborhood contains regular points of the contour.
-Hence, by the same argumentation as above, the invariance of $B$ is contradicted. \end{proof}
+Hence, the same argument as above finishes the proof. \end{proof}